Abdul250-dev/alx-project-0x00-setup/alx-project-0x00/README.md

 Components created in this directory can be used in almost every other file in your project.
 But it is important to use it right.

 File: components/Card.tsx, components/Pill.tsx, README.md

+# 4. Using components

+Objective: Breaking your application down into components, does not only make you code modular and maintainable, but also speeds up development.
+Once a component is created it can be used in more than one place.
+The content of the component can be made dynamic, leverage on powerful features like props, interfaces, and types in typescript.
+For this task let’s make use of the Card and Pill components we created from the previous task.